 About the role

-The Clinical Midwife will support clinicians to provide woman-centred, family oriented evidence-based and contemporary maternity services for Refugee and Non-English Speaking Background (NESB) women and their families
+The Clinical Midwife will support clinicians to provide woman-centred, family-oriented evidence-based and contemporary maternity services for women with mental health conditions.

-The Clinical Midwife – Refugee Liaison provides expert midwifery support and service integration for Refugee women and their families ensuring appropriate linkages to a broad base of community and hospital services are available to support the woman through the perinatal continuum.
+The Perinatal Mental Health Clinical Midwife provides expert midwifery support and mental health service integration for women and their families ensuring appropriate linkages to a broad base of community and hospital services are available to support the woman through the perinatal continuum.
 This is achieved through high level expertise and skill in the support and provision of midwifery care as specified by registration requirements, NMBA standards and codes, educational preparation and relevant legislation.

-(a) Apply critical thinking, practicing independently and interdependently to support Refugee women and their families.
+(a) Apply critical thinking, practicing independently and interdependently to support women with mental health conditions and their families.

 (b) Be a responsible and accountable professional midwife working in partnership with other midwives and MGP to provide expert support, care and advice.